SeibelT/multimodal_survival_prediction/README.md

 # Enhancing Feature Encoders through Multi-Modal and Multitask Masked Autoencoding for Survival Prediction from Whole Slide Images

 ## Introduction
-This repository contains the code and resources for my master thesis titled "Enhancing Feature Encoders through Multi-Modal and Multitask Masked Autoencoding for Survival Prediction from Whole Slide Images".
+This repository contains the code and resources for my master thesis, "Enhancing Feature Encoders through Multi-Modal and Multitask Masked Autoencoding for Survival Prediction from Whole Slide Images".
 This work is an extension and enhancement of the model presented in the paper "Pan-cancer integrative histology-genomic analysis via multimodal deep learning" by Chen et al[[1]](#1), which serves as the baseline model for this thesis.

 ## Objective
 The primary objective of this thesis is to explore earlier fusions in multimodal survival analysis models based on histology and genomics features.

-In the first step the baseline architecture is adapted such that the encoded genomics feature vector is concatenated to the bag of feature vectors extracted from the WSI.
+In the first step, the baseline architecture is adapted such that the encoded genomics feature vector is concatenated to the bag of feature vectors extracted from the WSI.

-The main experiment observes the fusion of both modality on a tile level during the encoding.
-For this task a ViT MAE tiny[[2]](#2) pre-trained on Imagenet1k is further fine-tuned on the given dataset.
+The main experiment observes the fusion of both modalities on a tile level during the encoding.
+For this task, a ViT MAE tiny[[2]](#2) pre-trained on Imagenet1k is further fine-tuned on the given dataset.

 ## Features
 - **Baseline Model**: Reimplementation of the proposed model from the referenced paper as a starting point[[1]](#1).
-- **Earlier Fusion**: Implementation of additional aggregation models that allow for earlier fusion in the processing pipeline.
+- **Earlier Fusion**: Implement additional aggregation models allowing earlier fusion in the processing pipeline.
-- **Enhanced Pre-training**: Introduction of multimodal masked autoencoding along with a survival task for pre-training the feature encoder.
-The code such as the model weights were copied and adapted from [[2]](#2).
+- **Enhanced Pre-training**: Introduction of multimodal masked autoencoding and a survival task for pre-training the feature encoder.
+The code for the masked auto encoding, such as the ViT-mae-tiny model weights, was copied and adapted from [[2]](#2).

-## Installation and Usage
+## Installation
-1. It is recommended to use a cvirtual environment with python version 3.10.12
+1. It is recommended to use a virtual environment with Python version 3.10.12

-2. The required libraries can be installed from the provided textfile
+2. The required libraries can be installed from the provided text file
     ```pip install -r requirements.txt  ```
 <table>
 <tr>